About

 • You're above Roth IRA income limits

-• Consider backdoor Roth IRA strategy (see below)
+• Consider backdoor Roth IRA or Roth conversion strategy (see below)

 • If available, use Roth 401(k) for tax-free growth (no income limits)